lokwara/lokwara/README.md

-- 👋 Hi, I’m @lokwara
+- 👋 Hi, I’m @lokwara (Lewis Okwara)
 - 👀 I’m interested in Gaming and coding.
-- 🌱 I’m currently learning in Kabarak University
+- 🌱 I’m currently learning in Kabarak University,Kenya.
 - 💞️ I’m looking to collaborate on various languages such as Java,Python,C++ and more.
 - 📫 How to reach me G-mail - okwaralewis16@gmail.com